PaulinaAldaco/DirectedGraphs/README.md

 1,3
 3,2

 The first line is for the number of vertices in the graph, the second for the number of adjacencies, and the rest represent the adjacencies.
-For example, there is an directed adjacency from vertex 0 to vertex 1.
-Notice every adjacency is written in its own line and is represented by two numbers seperated by a comma.
+For example, there is a directed adjacency from vertex 0 to vertex 1.
+Notice every adjacency is written on its own line and is represented by two numbers seperated by a comma.

 ## Algorithms
 ### Breadth First Search
 The breadth first search algorithm is a way to traverse and/or search a graph.
 This is an implementation of a traversal.
 It uses a queue to visit the vertices.
 This algorithm uses a "neighbors" approach.
 First it creates a boolean array to mark the vertices that have been visited, starting with all of them as not visited.
 It visits the starting vertex, marks it as visited, and enqueues it.
 Then it enters a loop where it prints the first vertex of the queue, dequeues it, visits all its adjacent vertices, marks them as visited, and enques them.
 Only the vertices that haven't already been visited will be enqueued.
 This process will be repeated until the queue is empty.
-For every iteration, it will visit a vertex and all its adjacent vertices, so that by the end of the traversal it will have visited all vertices and all adjacencies.
+For every iteration, it will visit a vertex and all its adjacent vertices.
+Therefore, assuming all vertices can be reached, by the end of the traversal it will have visited all vertices and all adjacencies.
 This is why the breadth first search algorithm has a big O complexity of O(V+E), where V is the number of vertices and E the number of "edges" or adjacencies.

+In graph.h

     void breadthFirstSeach(int firstVertex) {
         //Create a boolean list and mark all vertices as not visited